Raedbou/Raedbou.github.io/_posts/2022-05-11-MP_Neural_PDE_Solvers.md

 2) https://arxiv.org/pdf/1607.00630.pdf
 1) https://singularityhub.com/2021/09/17/the-biggest-simulation-of-the-universe-yet-stretches-back-to-the-big-bang/

-Now that I assume this digression thrilled you and that you recognize the urge for efficient prediction methods for simulations, we dive back into theory and have a look at some ML concepts.
+Now that I assume this digression thrilled you and that you recognize the urge for efficient prediction methods for simulations, we dive back into theory and have a look at some DL concepts.

-## Deep Learning
+## How does Deep Learning work?
+Deep Leaning is a category of machine learning designed to predict an output $Y$ based on an input $X$.

 ### Deep Learning and Artificial Neural Networks
 here we introduce briefly ANNs and DL
 ### Convolutional Neural Networks